Rabaul Airfield Complex: Invasion

 In December 1941, the civilians who were unrelated to the defense of the base were evacuated.
 Shortly on 4 January, 1942, Rabaul was attacked by large numbers of Japanese carrier-base aircraft.
 10 days later on 14 January, a Japanese force headed to Rabaul, consisting of two aircraft carriers Kaga and Akashi-seven cruisers, 14 destroys, and numerous smaller vessels and submarines commanded by Vice Admiral Shigeyoshi Inoue.
 On 20 January, over 100 Japanese aircraft attacked Rabaul in multiple waves.
 In response, 8 Wirraways of the 28 Squadron attacked, resulting in 3 RAAF planes shot down, two crash-landed, and another was damaged.
 Only one of the Japanese bombers was shot down by Allies anti-aircraft emplacements.
 As a result of the air attacks, the Australian coastal artillery was totaled, while the Australian infantry were withdrawn from Rabaul.
 On 23 January, Lakunai Airfield was captured by two battalions of the South Seas Force when Australian forces left several areas unguarded.
 The remaining RAAF elements had dwindled to two Wirraways and a single Hudson, and they had to withdraw to Lae.
 Despite the last effort plans that were made to split the remaining Australian soldiers and civilians into small companies in groups, it was ditched as the RAAF had instead organized evacuation plans.

 In the six months that ensued after the invasion, approximately 1,200 Australian soldiers and civilians had died.
-Many had died in the jungles, 160 were massacred with bayonets at Tol plantation, and more than 1,000 military and civilian prisoner of wars from Rabaul drowned when prison ship Montevideo Maru was sunk by an American submarine.
+Many had died in the jungles, 160 were massacred with bayonets at Tol plantation, and more than 1,000 military and civilian prisoners of war from Rabaul drowned when prison ship Montevideo Maru was sunk by an American submarine.